-Pandemic or Suez blockade: How this company always thinks ahead
+Pandemic or Suez blockade: How this company always thinks ahead09 April 2021

 While the railway industry unfolds its potential during the ongoing pandemic, the Suez crisis puts it to another rigorous test of resilience.
 Speaking on how to tackle the instability of the freight market, New Silk Way Logistics (NSWL), one of the leading logistics providers on the New Silk Road, shares its strategy of “always thinking and acting ahead”.
 “We not only serve but also shape the market”, says Oscar Vermeij, managing director of the Dutch company.

 The blockade of the Suez Canal is considered as an unprecedented disaster for the shipping industry.
 But rail freight, especially Eurasian railway transportation, shows an opposite picture.
 “We expect to have a definite increase in volumes after the Suez crisis”, said Chengdu CR Express earlier.
 “Our westbound services are already booked for 150%, capacity is getting tight again”, agreed someone at Hefei International Land Port Company.

 Understandably, the unpredicted volume peak of Eurasian block trains is a challenge to the capacity.
 However, it seems to pressure New Silk Way Logistics not even slightly.
 “New Silk Way Logistics has fixed space on trains to sufficiently secure the loss made due to the block of Suez Canal”, explains Vermeij.
 “Incidents like the Suez crisis are of course unforeseeable, but we always reserve enough capacity for our clients as the demand is more than supply of space on rail since pandemic.”